-MND comes to the Corrie cobbles
+MND on the Corrie cobbles

 Paul’s MND diagnosis